Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering

 \section{Abstract}

-Personalization is essential for adapting question answering (QA) systems to user-specific information needs, thereby improving both accuracy and user satisfaction.
-However, personalized QA remains relatively underexplored due to challenges such as inferring preferences from long, noisy, and implicit contexts, and generating responses that are simultaneously correct, contextually appropriate, and aligned with user expectations and background knowledge.
-To address these challenges, we propose \textit{\rmdpwithsearch (\rmdpwithsearchshort)}, an inference-stage method that applies to any large language model (LLM) without requiring task-specific fine-tuning.
-The approach models the reasoning of an LLM as an iterative decision process, where the model dynamically selects among cognitive operations such as reasoning, revision, personalization, and clarification.
-This enables exploration of multiple reasoning trajectories, producing diverse candidate responses that capture different perspectives. \textit{\rmdpwithsearchshort} then aggregates and reweights these candidates according to inferred user preferences, yielding a final personalized response that benefits from the complementary strengths of diverse reasoning paths.
-Experiments on the \textit{\datasetshort} benchmark for personalized QA show that \textit{\rmdpwithsearchshort} consistently outperforms competitive baselines, achieving up to a 13.1\% relative improvement.
-Human evaluation corroborates these results, with annotators preferring outputs from \textit{\rmdpwithsearchshort} in 66\% of cases and reporting ties in only 15\% of cases.
+Personalization is well studied in search and recommendation, but personalized question answering remains underexplored due to challenges in inferring preferences from long, noisy, implicit contexts and generating responses that are both accurate and aligned with user expectations.
+To address this, we propose \textit{\rmdpwithsearch (\rmdpwithsearchshort)}, an inference-stage method that applies to any large language model (LLM) without task-specific fine-tuning. \rmdpwithsearchshort models the thinking as an iterative decision process, where the model dynamically selects among cognitive operations such as reasoning, revision, personalization, and clarification.
+This enables exploration of multiple reasoning trajectories, producing diverse candidate responses that capture different perspectives. {\rmdpwithsearchshort} then aggregates and reweights these candidates according to inferred user preferences, yielding a final personalized response that benefits from the complementary strengths of diverse reasoning paths.
+Experiments on the LaMP-QA benchmark show that {\rmdpwithsearchshort} consistently outperforms competitive baselines, achieving up to a 10.8\% relative improvement.
+Human evaluation further validates these improvements, with annotators preferring {\rmdpwithsearchshort} in 66\% of cases compared to the best-performing baseline and reporting ties in 15\% of cases.